 Our 2023 Prevent Cancer Dialogue Toolkit is now available!
 Keep the Dialogue going by viewing recorded presentations, speaker slides and additional resource materials.
 Don’t forget to share with your colleagues!

 If you are a nurse, nurse practitioner or certified health education specialist, the Prevent Cancer Dialogue can help you meet your goals for continuing education credits.

 Stay tuned for information about future Dialogue opportunities.

 The Latin name for the Bay Laurel plant, laurus noblis, is derived from the word “to praise” or to be renowned or famous.
 The laurel has long been a symbol of tribute, honor, victory, merit and reward.
 In Ancient Rome, heroes among the athletes, generals, emperors and poets received a wreath of laurels as homage to their service and accomplishments.

 The Prevent Cancer Foundation® created the Cancer Prevention Laurels in 2003 to recognize and celebrate innovators and leaders in the fight against cancer.
+The awards are presented annually in partnership with the National Colorectal Cancer Roundtable.
 View our past Cancer Prevention Laurels recipients below.

 |PREVENT CANCER DIALOGUE CANCER PREVENTION LAUREL AWARD RECIPIENTS|